What is zinc, and why is it popular?

 In bonding zinc, is plating /passivation/galvanization treated the same?

 No, there are differences, and some are easier to bond than others.
 It is important to ascertain the type of zinc on the surface to make the best adhesive selection.

 Zinc plating is the more general term.
 Normally zinc plating would either be applied by electroplating, galvanization or will have a passivated layer to protect it from the “white rust”.

-This is characterised by its “spangly” appearance, commonly seen in construction, air conditioning ducting etc. Hot dip galvanization – sheet metal e.g. steel, is dipped into hot zinc.
+This is characterized by its “spangly” appearance, commonly seen in construction, air conditioning ducting etc. Hot dip galvanization – sheet metal e.g. steel, is dipped into hot zinc.
 Electrogalvanization gives a thinner layer (which is cheaper but weaker).